-Various tours are offered on each of the trails, ranging from half-day, self-guided rides through to fully guided multi-day trips including all catering and accommodation.
-Some companies offer longer tours taking in several Great Rides, combined with other popular activities such as hiking and kayaking.
-Tour companies are listed on the trail websites.
+The Great Rides are well supported by bike hire and shuttles, along with tour companies offering everything from short, self-guided rides through to fully guided multi-day trips with everything taken care of including bag transfers.
+Some operators offer longer tours taking in several Great Rides with options to add in other popular activities such as hiking and kayaking.